-We will reimburse Your Employer for the expense of reasonable Workplace Modifications to accommodate Your Disability and enable You to return to work as an Active Employee.
+Provided Your Employer has fewer than 15 employees, We will reimburse Your Employer for the expense of reasonable Workplace Modifications to accommodate Your Disability and enable You to return to work as an Active Employee.
 You qualify for this benefit if:

-- 1) Your Disability is covered by The Policy; - 2) the Employer agrees to make modifications to the workplace in order to reasonably accommodate Your return to work and the performance of the Essential Duties of Your job; and - 3) We approve, in writing, any proposed Workplace Modifications.
+- 1) Your Disability is covered by The Policy; - 2) the Employer agrees to make modifications to the workplace in order to reasonably accommodate Your return to work and the performance of the Essential Duties of Your job; - 3) You voluntarily agree to the modifications recommended; and - 4) We approve, in writing, any proposed Workplace Modifications.